talon/javascript-registry/packages/apollo-graph/README.md

 })
 ```

 With this final stroke we've completed the implementation of our `account` query.
-But perhaps we can do better! 🔬

-## Occam's Razor

 That's all kinda messy and we only did one thing: _map the `account` query to the `/api/v1/:id/accounts` REST endpoint_.
 It's not that messy to _describe_, in fact it's pretty simple.
-That's our razor.
+That's our razor! 🔪

+## Occam's Razor

+Let's create a new type `Node`, which usurps `DataSource`. `Node`'s contain everything they need to derive their piece of the Apollo Server pie (resolvers, typeDefs, context, dataSources)

  ```js
  {